tinaponting/Genesis-child-themes-2/README.md

 * Premium business: A business theme.
 * Adelle: a woman blog theme, works also as photo blog.
 * Blissed out: A common theme around womman bloggers, to small for my taste, but someone maybe loves it?
-: Bluebell: A themes for Entrepuers and bloggers works alos for photo bloggers.
+* Bluebell: A themes for Entrepuers and bloggers works alos for photo bloggers.
-: Current Obsessions: a common theme foe female bloggers.
+* Current Obsessions: a common theme foe female bloggers.
+* Easyeats: A theme for bloggers or recipie bloggers, a common theme.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::